Frequently Asked Questions About Bariatric Surgery

 - Experiencing diminished quality of life because of your weight

-- Be willing to take prescribed vitamins and minerals as needed
+- Be willing to take recommended vitamins and minerals

 Other common guidelines include: